thundercore/DoubleOrNothing/README.md

 # Understanding the Repo for development

 ### Setup
+We will be using node v8 or node v10
 - `cd smart-contracts`
 - `yarn install` or ` npm install`
 - `cd ../frontend`